 In the winter it’s dark and cold, but the city is covered in lights in the lead-up to Christmas and there’s delicious food to be had and mulled wine to be drunk at Edinburgh’s Christmas, as well as hot whisky of course!

-Edinburgh on a sunny summer’s day is one of the best places to be in the world, with the historical buildings bathed in sunshine and plenty of green spaces to have a picnic or a BBQ.
-In autumn the green spaces turn orange and yellow and it’s a fall lovers playground with leaves everywhere.
-Then there’s spring, which has to be one of the best times to visit Edinburgh, with pink and white blossoms filling the parks and the weather warming up!
+Edinburgh on a sunny summer’s day is one of the best places to be, with the historical buildings bathed in sunshine and plenty of green spaces to have a picnic or a BBQ.

 The weather in Edinburgh in spring